 The redo log group capacity is the total combined size of all InnoDB redo logs.
 The relevant factors are:

-- The number of redo log files is configured by the innodb_log_files_in_group system variable.
+- From MariaDB 10.5, there is 1 redo log.
+For MariaDB 10.4 and before, the number of redo log files is configured by the innodb_log_files_in_group system variable.

 - The size of each redo log file is configured by the innodb_log_file_size system variable.